 Temporary guardianship instruments and restraining notices

-Where a child is residing with a parent who has been found guilty of a qualifying offence Families SA must issue an instrument of guardianship or a restraining notice in respect of the child [s 44B].
+Where a child is residing with a parent who has been found guilty of a qualifying offence the Department for Child Protection must issue an instrument of guardianship or a restraining notice in respect of the child [s 44B].

 - criminal neglect;

 - causing serious harm;